JaniHarkonen/ScrapeScript/README.md

 A full re-write is to be expected later on as this project serves as more of an experiment in writing a scripting language with the complex features of a procedural programming language rather than a good stand-alone project due to its many issues.

-## Updates

-Version 1.0.0 has now been released which comes with the following features: